Tesamorelin reduces visceral fat and improves metabolic parameters in HIV-infected patients

 Summary

-This comprehensive review, published by Takara Stanley and Steven Grinspoon from Massachusetts General Hospital/Harvard Medical School, compiled the available evidence on tesamorelin, a synthetic GHRH analog with a trans-3-hexenoic acid modification that confers greater stability and potency compared to native GHRH.
+This clinical analysis, published by Takara Stanley, Julian Falutz, Steven Grinspoon and collaborators in Clinical Infectious Diseases, evaluated the relationship between tesamorelin-induced visceral fat reduction and improvement of metabolic parameters in HIV-infected patients with abdominal lipodystrophy.
+Tesamorelin is a synthetic GHRH analog with a trans-3-hexenoic acid modification that confers greater stability and potency compared to native GHRH.

-The authors detailed the mechanism of action of tesamorelin, which works by stimulating pulsatile growth hormone (GH) release from the anterior pituitary, promoting subsequent increases in circulating IGF-1 and activation of visceral lipolysis.
+The authors analyzed data from phase 3 trials, demonstrating that tesamorelin works by stimulating pulsatile growth hormone (GH) release from the anterior pituitary, promoting subsequent increases in circulating IGF-1 and activation of visceral lipolysis.
 Unlike direct GH administration, tesamorelin preserves the physiological regulation of the somatotropic axis, resulting in lower incidence of metabolic adverse effects.

-- The review confirmed reductions of 15-18% in visceral fat in the pivotal trials
+- The analysis confirmed that reductions of 15-18% in visceral fat were associated with metabolic improvement

 - There was improvement in lipid parameters, including triglycerides and cholesterol